 As the old saying goes, “when something looks too good to be true, it usually is”.
 Business owners and marketers need to make sure that their promos and marketing campaigns paint an accurate picture of what they’re offering to customers.

 These days, customers are well-informed and can smell a false advert or promo a mile away.

-For the past couple of weeks, a particular Nigerian internet service provider has run a promo that gives customers a sort of buy-one-get-one-free subscription.
+For the past couple of weeks, a particular Nigerian internet service provider has run a promo that gives customers a buy-one-get-one-free subscription.

 So if you pay for a month’s subscription within the promo period, you’ll get a free month bonus.

-As mouth-watering as this sounds, I was a bit sceptical because, in recent times, this particular service provider’s network has been having hiccups.
+As mouth-watering as this sounds, I was sceptical because, in recent times, this service provider’s network has been having hiccups.

 Their network is good, but during the promo period, it was apparent that their system was struggling to keep up with the demand.

 The hiccups were becoming more and more worrisome, which made me remember the above proverb and not join the bandwagon.

 Though I have no data as to how many people took advantage of the promo, I’m sure that I’m not their only customer who noticed the hiccups.
-This incident is what inspired me to write this post.
+This incident inspired me to write this post.

-Coincidentally this week is celebrated as Customer Service Week!
+Coincidentally this week is Customer Service Week!
 This event inspires me to highlight who should be the primary focus of any promo or marketing campaign you embark on, i.e. your customers!

 So, what can you do to make your promos and marketing campaigns more appealing?
 What can you do to improve customer interactions, customer feedback and customer satisfaction?
 Here are four quick tips:

 Focus on Your Customers

 Many customers are tech-savvy and tough to sell.
-Customer service should no longer be viewed as a department but as an attitude.
+We should view customer service not as a department but as an attitude.

 Customers these days avoid pushy, generic, sleazy and sales promos and campaigns like the plague.
 Can you blame them?

 As business owners or marketers, we need to be more creative and put the needs of the customers ahead of our own.
 Customer experience, customer feedback and customer satisfaction should be paramount for us.